nikic/nikic.github.com/_posts/2012-02-02-Pointer-magic-for-efficient-dynamic-value-representations.markdown

                                                     actual bool value -^  ^- last bit 0 (as it isn't an int) tag = 3 = 0b11 to identify that it's a bool -^^

 So what have we gained overall?
-Quite a bit!
-Integers (and bools) aren't allocated on the heap anymore.
-That saves memory and probably more importantly improves performance (because the code doesn't have to access the heap).
-Also the pointers to strings and objects can now be dereferenced directly, without first fetching a value (which stores a pointer to the real string/object).
+Quite a bit: The size of the value structure is back to 64 bits, making it half as large.
+However, there is also a cost: Doubles now need to be stored as a pointer, which also implies that they have to be allocated on the heap.
+As such, we have improved the situation for most types, but introduced a large regression for doubles.

-But we aren't done yet: The double still requires a pointer; wouldn't it be nice to get rid of that too?
+Wouldn't it be nice if we could avoid that heap allocation for doubles as well?

 Pointers in the NaN-Space
 -------------------------